-The Caples campus is unique among New College's landholdings.
-Since it is not physically connected to the rest of the campus, it faces the challenge of separation from the Pei and Bayfront campuses.
-Despite this arrangement, the Caples campus function as an arts and cultural center is well suited to its institutional neighbors, the Ringling Museum and the Asolo Performing Arts Center.
+The South Campus is unique among New College's landholdings.
+Since it is not physically connected to the rest of the campus, it faces the challenge of separation from the East and West campuses.
+Despite this arrangement, the South Campus function as an arts and cultural center is well suited to its institutional neighbors, the Ringling Museum and the Asolo Performing Arts Center.

 The potential for sharing cultural assets can be a distinct advantage for college arts programs.
-The Caples campus is virtually complete in its capacity to accommodate future academic buildings and activities.
+The South Campus is virtually complete in its capacity to accommodate future academic buildings and activities.
 Recommendations for its future development will focus, therefore, on enhancements and completion of existing conditions, facilities, landscapes and infrastructure.

-One key strategy for the future of the Caples campus will be to strengthen existing pedestrian and bicycle links to other campus areas via University Parkway, Bay Shore Road and bayfront trails.
-A second strategy will be to enrich landscapes and sustainable features within the Caples campus.
+One key strategy for the future of the South campus will be to strengthen existing pedestrian and bicycle links to other campus areas via University Parkway, Bay Shore Road and bayfront trails.
+A second strategy will be to enrich landscapes and resilient features within the South Campus.
 A third strategy will be to enhance waterfront areas for the enjoyment of sailing and other activities.